aranhil/qgrepGUI/README.md

 ![image](https://user-images.githubusercontent.com/755601/236962874-6614cf8c-dcf8-4029-8dce-fc8f323409f3.png)

 ### Search Input
-   The search input has the same three toggles that can also be found in Visual Studio: Case sensitive, Whole word, and Regular expressions.
+   The search input has the same three options that can also be found in Visual Studio: Case sensitive, Whole word, and Regular expressions.
    <gif of toggling them>

 ### Search Results